jhoang3/EDA/README.md

 After getting a fair understanding of the dataset, prepare the dataset for analysis.
 This means, remove an duplicates, null values, unused observations, etc.

 ### 3 - Feature Understanding
 Look at each feature themselves to understand distribution and potential outliers.
-Univariate analysis.
+Univariate analysis with boxplots, histograms, bar graphs.

+### 4 - Feature Relationships
+Look at features together to understand relationships between them.
+Multivariate analysis with scatterplots, heatmaps, pairplots.